 It is a less aggressive, more superficial type of dermabrasion.
 In this technique, the outer layer of the skin is removed to accelerate the natural process of exfoliation.
 If you have mild atrophic acne scars, this is the right treatment option for you.

 Here is how this process works:

 - A hand-held device blows aluminum oxide or salt crystals onto your skin.
 This helps to polish the surface of the skin.

 - A vacuum tube is used to remove the crystals, along with the damaged skin cells, from your skin’s surface.

-- Thus, the outer-most layer of your skin is removed, which often results in new skin growth.
+- Thus, the outermost layer of your skin is removed, which often results in new skin formation.

-This is a more invasive type of treatment that is used if your skin has deep pits due to scarring.
+This is a more invasive type of treatment that is used if your skin has deep pits and rolling scars due to scarring.
 This method involves the use of anesthesia as the plane of the procedure is deep, thus making it painful.

 Here is how this treatment works:

-- The patient is given anesthesia so that the skin can be frozen.
+- he patient is given anesthesia so that the skin can be numbed.

 Both the treatment types effectively treat scars and produce significant improvements in skin appearance (3).